Menu Close

 The Black Collar Crime Series relies on public news stories and publicly available information for its content.
 If any incorrect information is found, please contact Bruce Gerencser.
 Nothing in this post should be construed as an accusation of guilt.
 Those accused of crimes are innocent until proven guilty.

-The Arkansas Democrat Gazette reported:
+The Gazette reports:

 ….